codebar/tutorials/html/lesson1/tutorial.md

 ## What is HTML?

-HTML is a language used to build websites.
+**HTML** is the language used to build websites.

+It defines the structure of the website, so anything related to the content of the page itself: text, images, videos.

 ### What does it stand for?